m-agat/mother_infant_neural_synchrony/README.md

 ## Agata Mosińska - Thesis 2023

 ### Abstract
-While there is ample behavioral evidence highlighting the negative effects of maternal smartphone distraction, our understanding of the underlying neurobiological mechanisms remains limited.
-The present study aimed to bridge this gap by exploring the effects of smartphone distraction on mother-infant brain-to-brain synchrony, a key factor in promoting healthy socio-emotional development in infants.
-The findings revealed that smartphone distraction during an interaction between mothers and their infants disrupts the mother-infant synchronization of brain oscillations.
-These results provide valuable neurobiological evidence, further emphasizing the detrimental impact of maternal smartphone use on mother-infant interactions.
-By shedding light on the underlying neurobiological processes, this study contributes to a more comprehensive understanding of the consequences of smartphone distraction on parent-infant relationship.
+Face-to-face interactions between mothers and infants are crucial for infant development, however, these days, they are often disrupted by mother's smartphone distraction.
+This study aimed to investigate the effects of maternal smartphone distraction on mother-infant brain-to-brain synchrony.
+Thirty-three mother-infant pairs participated in a modified Still Face Paradigm, incorporating smartphone distraction.
+Dual-EEG was employed to measure mother-infant neural synchrony which was subsequently quantified using phase locking value analysis.

+The analysis focused on the alpha and theta frequency bands, known for their role in social interactions.
+Results revealed that the Still Face Paradigm disrupted mother-infant synchrony in the theta frequency band, while no notable differences between conditions were found in the alpha band.
+These findings align with previous research emphasizing the theta band's sensitivity to the disruption of interaction compared to the alpha band.

+The study found no evidence of the experiment's progression impacting neural synchrony, contradicting prior research.
+This suggests that mother-infant synchrony can be restored when the mother re-engages in the interaction.

+Overall, the findings underline the importance of minimizing technological distractions to promote healthy neural synchrony and foster positive mother-infant relationships.

 &nbsp;
 ## Table of contents